 For engagement for younger children, you may like to consider adding objects inside a hollow 3D print so that it makes a noise when moved.
 Suggested objects include bells, stone, dried lentils or peppercorns.
 Larger and more expensive options include groan tubes or animal noise tins.

-You may also choose to add inserts such as sand to increase the weight of a 3D printed object.
+Inserts such as sand can also be used to increase the weight of a 3D printed object.

 To insert an object inside a 3D print, include a space inside the model itself and then pause the printer when it is near the end of the space.